tangrufus/LazyCUHKOnePass/README.markdown

 		git clone https://github.com/TangRufus/LazyCUHK.git

 ##Troubleshoot
-> How to open option page?
+> How to open the option page?

 Go to "chrome://extensions" (type it in the address bar)
 Click "option" under LazyCUHK